 Devils Bridge Waterfalls Access Statement 2024

 - There are two separate walks at the Devil’s Bridge attraction; the Waterfall walk, and the Punchbowl walk.
 Both walks involve steps, which are a specific feature of the attraction.

 - The Waterfalls walk is considerably longer and more challenging than the other and involves descending 300 feet down uneven steps and paths, and it takes quite a lot of physical effort to ascend back up the other side of the gorge to the exit turnstile.
 People who have difficulty with heights may find the ‘Jacobs ladder’, a feature of 100 continuous downward steps, a personal challenge.
 Overall there are over 675 irregular steps on this walk and it takes a minimum of 45 minutes to walk around the circular path.

 - The complete circular Punchbowl walk consists of approximately 300 steps although you do not have to descend all these steps to view the attraction of the Three Bridges which are built one on top of the other.
-By ascending 7 steps you will reach the “Heritage display viewing point” and the 3 bridges can be seen from there.
+By ascending 7 steps you will reach the “Top viewing area” and the 3 bridges can be seen from there.

 - Considering the geological conditions, neither attraction is fully suitable for some disabled or elderly people or children in pushchairs.
 If you are unsure whether to attempt the walks we recommend that you speak to a staff member prior to commencing either walk.